widmogrod/zf2-assetic-module/docs/tips.md

 ### Development

 The development environment is characterized by rapid code and functionality changes, which can often lead to bugs if wrongly configured.
-The following settings are meant to help you minimize errors.
+The following settings are meant to help you minimize these errors.

 ```
 return array(